isc-projects/bind9/bin/delv/delv.rst

 .. option:: -a anchor-file

-   This option specifies a file from which to read DNSSEC trust anchors.
-The default is |bind_keys|, which is included with BIND 9 and contains one or more trust anchors for the root zone (".").
+   This option specifies a file from which to read an alternate DNSSEC root zone trust anchor.

-   Keys that do not match the root zone name are ignored.
-An alternate key name can be specified using the :option:`+root` option.
+   By default, keys that do not match the root zone name (`.`) are ignored.
+If an alternate key name is desired, it can be specified using the :option:`+root` option.

-   Note: When reading the trust anchor file, :program:`delv` treats ``trust-anchors``, ``initial-key``, and ``static-key`` identically.
-That is, for a managed key, it is the *initial* key that is trusted; :rfc:`5011` key management is not supported. :program:`delv` does not consult the managed-keys database maintained by :iscman:`named`, which means that if either of the keys in |bind_keys| is revoked and rolled over, |bind_keys| must be updated to use DNSSEC validation in :program:`delv`.
+   Note: When reading trust anchors, :program:`delv` treats ``trust-anchors``, ``initial-key``, and ``static-key`` identically.
+That is, for a managed key, it is the *initial* key that is trusted;
+   :rfc:`5011` key management is not supported. :program:`delv` does not consult the managed-keys database maintained by :iscman:`named`.
+This means that if the default key built in to :program:`delv` is revoked, :program:`delv` must be updated to a newer version in order to continue validating.

 .. option:: -b address